KBurbank/Quarto-Exam-Class/README.md

 The extension provides two pdf output formats, `examclass-pdf` and `examclass-pdf+solutions`.
 By listing both formats in the header of your document, you can easily render both the student version and the solutions of your exam.

-Additionally, the extension provides several question types beyond those provided by the `examclass` package.
+Additionally, the extension provides two question types beyond those provided by the `examclass` package: a true/false question, and a multiple choice question with the answers in two columns.
 See the [question_types.qmd](question_types.qmd) file for more information.

 ## Installing

-To start writing a new exam, you can use the following command to install this extension along with a minimal template:
+To start writing a new exam, you can use the following command fro to install this extension along with a minimal template:

 ```
 quarto use template KBurbank/examclass
 ```
-This will create a new directory with a basic template for you to modify.
+This will prompt you to create a new directory with the extension and a basic exam template for you to modify.

 Alternatively, you can add the extension to an existing project: